T20X/notes/shared_lib.md

 __cxa_atexit() is not limited to 32 functions.
 __cxa_atexit() will call the destructor of the static of a dynamic library when this dynamic library is unloaded before the program exits.

+however linux seems to support a lot of slots for atexit and able to call it for shared libaries as well